 ACM has designated a Data Protection Officer and registered them with the Dutch Data Protection Authority.
 The DPO is independent, and enforces compliance with and application of the General Data Protection Regulation (GDPR) and the GDPR Implementation Act within the organization.
 You can contact ACM's DPO at email@example.com

-What rights do you have if your personal details are processed?
+What rights do you have if your personal data are processed?

-You can file a complaint with the Dutch Data Protection Authority about the way ACM processes your personal details.
+You can file a complaint with the Dutch Data Protection Authority about the way ACM processes your personal data.

 Do you require further information?